fiskaltrust/portal-manual-doc/doc/handbook-fr/fiscal-access.md

 ### 3. Define the limits of the receipts to export

-The first step to create a fiscal archive is the definition of receipts to be included in the export.
-For defining these limits, there are several possibilities offered by the fiskaltrust.Portal.
-Each of the methods result in the same archive.
-They are present to offer the best ways to limit the export.
+The first step to create a fiscal archive is the definition of which receipts to include.
+For defining these limits several possibilities are offered by the fiskaltrust.Portal.
+Each of the methods result in the same export.
+They are present to offer the best ways to define the limits of the export.

 [![https://portal.fiskaltrust.fr/Queue/](images/fiscal-archive/03-define-queue-limits.png "https://portal.fiskaltrust.fr/Queue/" )](https://portal.fiskaltrust.fr/Queue/)
 Export fiscal archive - Define the receipts to be included in the fiscal archive